Sayf al-Din Tatar

-Sayf ad-Din Tatar (الظاهر سيف الدين ططر; d.
+Sayf al-Din Tatar (الظاهر سيف الدين ططر; d.
 30 November 1421) was a Mamluk sultan of Egypt from 29 August to 30 November 1421.

+Biography

+Of Circassian descent, Tatar arrived in Cairo around 1399 as a young slave.
+He managed to carve out a path to prominence and eventually ascending to the rank of Emir.
+Even prior to the funeral of Sultan Al-Mu'ayyad Shaykh, he solidified his standing among the Mamluk elite and swiftly assumed control as regent for the young Sultan Al-Muzaffar Ahmad.

+However, Tatar's rise to power wasn't without opposition.
+The viceroy of Damascus rebelled against his de facto authority, only to be subdued by his forces.
+Following his victory, Tatar seized Damascus, eliminating many of his adversaries and marrying the mother of the young sultan, Khawand Sa'adat.
+He eventually dethroned the sultan at the Citadel of Damascus on August 29, 1421, claiming the Mamluk throne for himself before returning to Cairo.

+However, he contracted a chronic illness, and his health declined rapidly, culminating in his demise on November 30, 1421.
+Just two days prior, he designated his son, Al-Nasir al-Din Muhammad, as his successor to the throne.

 Family

 One of his wives was the daughter of Qutlubugha Hajji al-Banaqusi al-Turkmani al-Halabi.
 They together had one daughter, Khawand Fatima, who married Sultan Barsbay, and died on 30 August 1469.
 Another wife was the daughter of Sudun al-Faqih.
 Another wife was Khawand Sa'adat.
 She was the daughter of Sirghitmish, and had been previously married to Sultan Al-Mu'ayyad Shaykh.
 They married on 4 August 1421.
 She died in 1430.
 He had one son, An-Nasir ad-Din Muhammad, who reigned between 1421 and 1422.
 Another daughter was Sitt al-Muluk.
 She was married to Yashbak as-Suduni, the commander-in-chief.